Stochastic recursions on directed random graphs: Introduction

-where $R_i$ is the scale-free rank of vertex $i$, $q_i$ represents a personalization value, with ${\bf q} = (q_1, \dots, q_n)$ a probability vector, and $c \in (0,1)$ is a damping factor.
+where $r_i$ is the scale-free rank of vertex $i$, $q_i$ represents a personalization value, with ${\bf q} = (q_1, \dots, q_n)$ a probability vector, and $c \in (0,1)$ is a damping factor.
 The PageRank algorithm is one of the most popular centrality measures on networks, and is used in many different areas of science and engineering, including word sense disambiguation \cite{agirre2014random}, spam detection \cite{gyongyi2004combating}, citation ranking \cite{chen2007finding}, visual search \cite{jing2008visualrank} and many others \cite{gleich2015pagerank}.
-It was originally created by Brin and Page \cite{Brin_Page_98} to rank the webpages in the WWW.
-Its convergence on random graphs to the attracting endogenous solution of a smoothing transform has been established \cite{Chen_Lit_Olv_17, Lee_Olv_20, Olvera_20}, and this characterization has been used to prove the so-called ``power-law hypothesis" \cite{Volk_Litv_10, Jel_Olv_10,Olvera_12,Grav_etal_20}. \item \textit{A model for financial cascades:} This recursion was proposed in \cite{deo2019limiting} for studying banking networks
+It was originally created by Brin and Page \cite{Brin_Page_98} to rank the webpages in the WWW. {The distribution of the PageRank of a typical vertex on various random graphs has been shown to converge} to the attracting endogenous solution of a smoothing transform {in \cite{ Lee_Olv_20, Olvera_20}}, and this characterization has been used to prove the so-called ``power-law hypothesis" \cite{Volk_Litv_10, Jel_Olv_10,Olvera_12,Grav_etal_20}. \item \textit{A model for financial cascades:} This {system of equations} was proposed in \cite{deo2019limiting} for studying banking networks

-where $R_i$ is the total wealth held by bank $i$, and $(q_i, b_i, v_i)$ represent its total external assets, its inter-bank loans, and its external liability, respectively.
-The work in \cite{deo2019limiting} studies only an Erd\H os-R\'enyi graph, but can also fit our more general framework.
-Interestingly, \eqref{Ex: Finance} defines a contraction only if the limiting out-degree satisfies $P(D^+ = 0) > 0$. \end{enumerate} \end{examples}
+where $r_i$ is the total wealth held by bank $i$, and $(q_i, b_i, v_i)$ represent its total external assets, its inter-bank loans, and its external liability, respectively.
+The work in \cite{deo2019limiting} studies only an Erd\H os-R\'enyi graph, but can also fit our more general framework. \end{enumerate} \end{examples}

-We will now separate the different levels of randomness involved in the construction of the process $\{{\bf R}^{(k)}: k \geq 0\}$.
-The first level of randomness is due to the attributes $\{{\bf a}_i: i \in V_n\}$, which may influence the construction of the random graph itself, i.e., the presence/absence of edges.
-We will identify this level of randomness through the filtration: